Y0Coss/docs-fork/pages/web_cloud/web_hosting/exporter-son-site-web/guide.en-ie.md

 If you are using a **Web Cloud Databases** database for your website, you can go to the ‘Databases’ tab, click the `...`{.action} button to the right of the database, and click ‘Back up now’ in the drop-down menu.
 You can also download, import and restore backups in this section.
 Please read our guide [Backing up and exporting a database of your database server](/pages/web_cloud/web_cloud_databases/save-export-on-database-server)

-### 3 - Retrieve the logs for your OVHcloud web hosting plan.
+### 3 - Retrieve the logs for your OVHcloud web hosting plan

 If you would like to download your website’s logs, you can do so via your web hosting plan.